-‘For an extremely large period of time,’ John McPhee writes in his novel Assembling California, ‘there was no California.’
-California has been uniquely concocted over time from pieces and ever-shifting tectonic plates, giving it the impressively diverse range of terrains that makes it the best place for camping.
-From stargazing in the desert to leaping into a mountainous waterfall, California has every type of campground, and just like with concert tickets, reservations get nabbed up as soon as they’re available!
-Here is a list of nature’s prime real estate to book for this summer:
+California, with its impressive diverse terrains, is the best place for camping.
+From stargazing in the desert to leaping into a mountainous waterfall, California has every type of campground, but beware, reservations get nabbed up as soon as they’re available!
+Here is a list of nature’s prime real estate to book for your next camping trip.

 Grab a bike, a kayak, climbing gear, or a saddle to enjoy the serene beauty of Northern California’s favorite camping ground.
 Lake Tahoe’s campgrounds are located lake-side and in the mountains of the Sierra Nevada surrounding the lake.
 Sandy beaches and beautiful hikes leading to panoramic views and hidden lakes abound, so be sure to check out which campground will best suit your needs.
 During summer months, ski resorts like Squaw Valley and Heavenly are open as hiking trails and if you’re in South Lake Tahoe, don’t miss the chance to take a gondola ride up to Monument Peak or hike up Eagle Lake Trail for some high-elevation swimming.
 Check out D.L.
 Bliss State Park for a spot by the lake with showers, toilets, and in convenient proximity to Tahoe City and Truckee River, which makes for exciting river rafting.
 Alternatively, opt for the unique boat-in camping offered at scenic Emerald Bay; Rental boats are available if you don’t have your own.